jibingl/CCNA-CCNP/subnetting.md

 2. Writing down the subnets created by following below rules.
    - Copying the given IP address;
    - Setting the *divided-octet* (It's 2nd here) and all afterwards to 0;
-   - Inreasing the *divided-octet* by the *increment-number* (It's 4 here) to get each subnet's 1st IP;
+   - Inreasing the *divided-octet* by the *increment-number* (It's 4 here) to get each subnet;
    ```
    1st subnet: 10.0.0.0           <--- Set the divided-otect (2nd octet) and afterwards (3rd & 4th octets) to 0.
    2nd subnet: 10.4.0.0
-   3rd subnet: 10.8.0.0           <--- This is your target subnet because the given network IP address falls into the range.
+   3rd subnet: 10.8.0.0           <--- This is your target subnet.
    4th subnet: 10.12.0.0
    5th subnet: 10.16.0.0
    ...